oanda/cl-restapi-demo/README.md

 cl-restapi-demo
 ===============

 This is a common lisp implementation of average price calculator for the past X days.
 The average being used is the average of high mid and low mid.
-The implementation relies on OANDA API for rates.
-For details on the API, go [here](https://github.com/oanda/apidocs).
+The implementation relies on [OANDA API](https://github.com/oanda/apidocs) for rates.

 Dependency
 ----------